grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 <img src="architectures/img/poly_ui.png" class="mx-auto d-block" width="35%">

-The resulting polyphonic DSP object can be used as usual, connected with the needed audio driver, and possibly other `UI` control objects like `OSCUI`, `httpdUI` etc. Having this new UI hierarchical view allows complete OSC control of each single voice and their control parameters, but also all voices using the master component.
+The resulting polyphonic DSP object can be used as usual, connected with the needed audio driver, and possibly other `UI` control objects like `OSCUI`, `httpdUI`, etc. Having this new UI hierarchical view allows complete OSC control of each single voice and their control parameters, but also all voices using the master component.

 The following OSC messages reflect the same DSP code either compiled normally, or in polyphonic mode (only part of the OSC hierarchies are displayed here):